 Bachelor of Arts in Psychology

 The Bachelor of Arts degree in Psychology offers a diverse curriculum that provides a broad-based education in many facets of behavior, mental processes, communication, research, and writing.
-Courses include forensics, sports and positive psychology, as well as the traditional courses needed to prepare students for graduate studies.
+Courses include forensics, sports, and positive psychology, as well as the traditional courses needed to prepare students for graduate studies.
 Students may select from four tracks/concentrations within the major (Human Services, Developmental Psychology, Health Care/Fitness, and Business).
-Student learning objectives include the application of scientific method and the ethical treatment of human and animal research subjects.
+Student learning objectives include the application of the scientific method and the ethical treatment of human and animal research subjects.

 - Identify what constitutes the application of ethical and humane treatment procedures as they relate to human behavior.